vkammili5/weather-api/README.md

 exit
 ```

-Then modify the content of `WeatherAPI/appsettings.Development.json` so that it contains the appropriate `ConnectionStrings` with appropriate `user` and `password`.
+Then modify the content of `WeatherAPI/appsettings.Development.json` so that it contains the appropriate `ConnectionStrings` to the MySql server with appropriate `user` and `password`.

 ```json
 {